Elsa’s Moong Dal

 Cook a further minute or two.

-Serve with brown basmati rice, fresh coriander, lime, pickled onions and a drizzle of salted yoghurt.
+Serve with brown basmati rice, fresh coriander, roasted cashew nuts, lime, pickled onions and a drizzle of salted yoghurt.